MicrosoftDocs/learn/learn-pr/azure/azure-speech-services-tutorials-mrtk/includes/8-set-up-intent-natural-language-understand.md

 ## Intents

 An intent represents a task or an action the user wants to do.
-It is a purpose or goal expressed in a user's utterance.
+It's a purpose or goal expressed in a user's utterance.

 ## Entities